 Zoo Licenced, Fully Insured And Garda Vetted

-Dave takes individual classes or groups of around 30 students and explains how the animals hunt, how they perceive the world, how they use their senses, what they eat, how they eat and how they catch their prey.
+Dave takes individual classes or groups of around 30 students and explains how the animals hunt, how they perceive the world, how they use their senses, eat and catch their prey.
 The students then have the unique experience of handling and touching crocodile’s tarantulas, scorpion’s, snakes and large lizards.

 Q. Is it safe?

 A. Absolutely!
-Dave has many years of experience with the public handling animals and uses only captive-bred animals which further assure their passivity.
+Dave has many years of experience and uses only captive-bred animals which further assure their passivity.
 No risks are taken.

 Q. What ages is the show suitable for?

 A. All ages are catered for, from preschools right through post-primary and on.
 Dave adjusts the show to suit the age groups.

 Q. Is the show more suited to boys than girls?

 A. It is a common myth that girls are more nervous about these creatures, but in fact, this is not the case.
 They become as involved in the interaction with the animals.